Print

 Notes

-• Like sauerkraut and other cabbage ferments, fermented Brussel sprouts are not recommended for anyone with hypothyroidism.
+• Like sauerkraut and other cabbage ferments, fermented Brussels sprouts are not recommended for anyone with hypothyroidism.